Tier 2 volunteers assist water quality scientists and managers on an as-needed basis.

 - Data will be used to assess project implementation and the health of a water body

 Volunteers work with local watershed coordinators or Utah Division of Water Quality scientists to collect high quality data for assessment purposes.
-Often this work
+Often this work validates

-restoration projects or Best Management Practices (BMPs).
+projects or Best Management Practices (BMPs).

 Tier 2 monitoring requires additional training and a higher level of commitment from a volunteer.
 If interested, contact the UWW program coordinator for training and opportunities in your local watershed.